LEAD :

 Casting process :

-At last when the lead has been refined adequately, it is cooled and then cast into blocks as a finished product and may weigh in tons.
-Alloys of lead may also be produced at the smelter plant.
-Metals added to the molten lead in precise proportions produce a lead material for specific industrial uses.
-Examples of lead being employed in car batteries, making pipes, sheets, cable sheathing, and ammunition is blended with antimony as this increases the strength of the metal.
+Finally, when the lead has been adequately refined, it is cooled and then cast into blocks as a finished product, which may weigh several tons.
+Alloys of lead can also be produced at the smelter plant.
+Metals added to the molten lead in precise proportions create a lead material tailored for specific industrial purposes.
+For instance, lead used in car batteries, pipes, sheets, cable sheathing, and ammunition is blended with antimony as this enhances the strength of the metal.

 ANNUAL LEAD USAGE :